wgroeneveld/brainbaking/content/post/teaching-yourself-to-draw.md

 ---
-title: Learning yourself to draw
+title: Teaching yourself to draw
 date: '2017-02-01'
 subtitle: A year of spilling lots of ink
 tags:
-- Learning yourself to draw
+- Teaching yourself to draw
 published: true
 ---